Investor Network on Climate Risk: Opportunity

+Companies at the vanguard are increasingly finding that indeed, addressing global warming is good for the bottom line.
+The costs to reduce greenhouse gas emissions can be counterweighed by the potential profits.
+Climate change poses risks to industry, but it also presents opportunities: Some companies are already taking advantage of new products, markets, and competitive advantages inherent in the low-carbon economy.

-The challenges and risks that climate change presents are enormous, but where there is challenge, there is the potential for growth.
-Companies are already finding space for new products and services within an increasingly "green" economy, and the momentum of this trend will only increase as the US and other countries embrace a low-carbon future.
+Where there is challenge, there is the potential for growth.
+Companies are already finding space for new products and services for a "green" economy.
 With the financial and competitive risks that climate change brings, forward-looking companies are finding the potential for enormous business opportunities as well.

 Clean technology, renewable energy sources, carbon emissions trading markets and energy efficiency efforts are the most vivid examples of these opportunities: the growth of global markets for renewable energy, for example, hit $50 billion in 2005, and the market is projected to eclipse $150 billion by 2015.
 Companies are seizing on opportunities for creating new low-carbon energy-efficient products — GE's "ecomagination" program, for example, is expected to have sales of $20 billion by 2010.
 But companies in other sectors are reaping the benefits, too—banks, insurers, and others in the financial industry are also finding innovative ways of proving that for business, "green is green."
 Climate change, like any momentous challenge, provides opportunities for growth for companies willing to be leaders.
 Hand in hand with the financial and competitive risks of climate change come opportunities to increase shareholder value, increase brand value and enhance competitiveness and profitability.

-Leading U.S. Companies
+U.S. companies

-Since 2004, corporate leaders in many industries and leading investors have begun to meet the climate challenge.
-Consider the following examples:
+Since 2004, corporate leaders in many US industries and leading investors have begun to meet the climate challenge.